 Enroll a Windows 10 device automatically using Group Policy

-Starting in Windows 10, version 1709, you can use a Group Policy to trigger auto-enrollment to MDM for Active Directory (AD) domain-joined devices.
+Starting in Windows 10, version 1709, you can use a Group Policy to trigger auto-enrollment to Mobile Device Management (MDM) for Active Directory (AD) domain-joined devices.

 - The enterprise has configured a mobile device management (MDM) service

-- The on-premises AD must be integrated with Azure AD (via Azure AD Connect)
+- The on-premises Active Directory must be integrated with Azure AD (via Azure AD Connect)

-- The device should not already be enrolled in Intune using the classic agents (devices managed using agents will fail enrollment with
+- The device shouldn't already be enrolled in Intune using the classic agents (devices managed using agents will fail enrollment with

 - The minimum Windows Server version requirement is based on the Hybrid Azure AD join requirement.
-See How to plan your hybrid Azure Active Directory join implementation for more information.
+For more information, see How to plan your hybrid Azure Active Directory join implementation.

 The auto-enrollment relies on the presence of an MDM service and the Azure Active Directory registration for the PC.
 Starting in Windows 10, version 1607, once the enterprise has registered its AD with Azure AD, a Windows PC that is domain joined is automatically Azure AD–registered.